 Please help us fund its conservation!
 Any amount–large or small–helps!

-If you would like to make a contribution towards the conservation of this photograph, please click to navigate to MOCA’s Sponsor an Object Donate Page and be sure to type in “CARA Banquet Photo” (for short) as the Object Name.
+If you would like to make a contribution towards the conservation of this photograph, please click to navigate to MOCA’s Donate Page and be sure to specify the object you would like to sponsor.
+Please also kindly send a brief email to email@example.com to notify us of your donation.

 Object Story and Significance: